Amazon FBA vs. Dropshipping: Which is Best For Amazon Sellers in 2023?

 Amazon FBA: Since Amazon handles so much of the logistical process, you’ll have a lot more time to focus on elevating the quality of your products, marketing, and scaling your business.
 Although getting started with the Amazon Fulfillment network can take a bit more time, FBA offers you a larger customer base to sell to so you can generate consistent sales.
 Reliable and fast shipping can also help generate positive reviews that bring more customers to your storefront.

 Dropshipping: While scaling with dropshipping is possible, it can take a lot more effort on your part to build strong business relationships with your suppliers.
-You may have to experiment with different suppliers, in the beginning, to figure out which ones can help you deliver optimum products and services for your customers.
+You may have to experiment with different suppliers, in the beginning, to figure out which ones can help you deliver optimum products and services for your customer.

-1. Customization
+2. Customization

 Amazon FBA: Since you’re selling directly from Amazon, you won’t have many customization options.
 FBA sellers all have to stick to the standard Amazon sales page listing.